Liberland: Public reactions

+Journalists have been uncertain as to how serious Jedlička is about his claims, with some calling it a publicity stunt.
+On 20 May 2015, Petr Mach, the leader of the Party of Free Citizens, expressed support for the creation of a state based on ideas of freedom, adding that the Party of Free Citizens wants the Czech Republic to become a similarly free country.
 Goran Vojković, professor of law and columnist from the Croatian news portal Index.hr, described Liberland as a "circus which threatens Croatian territory", and argued that there was a risk that Croatia's claim to control land on the other side of the Danube may be weakened by the attention that the Liberland project has drawn to the border dispute.
 In 2016, an article in Stratfor summarized the initiative as follows: "Liberland is a curious case because, in principle, none of the actors that could claim control over it seems interested in doing so.
 But this will probably remain a curiosity with negligible consequences at the international level.
 For the rest of the world's disputed territories, violence and diplomacy will remain the main tools to claim ownership."